 Types of personal data

-Dataplace keeps the volume of personal data of and about its customers that it collects to a minimum.
+Dataplace keeps the volume of personal data of and about our customers that it collects to a minimum.
 Dataplace mainly collects contact and payment details.
 Dataplace does not collect any special categories of personal data of customers, as referred to in Article 9 and Article 10 of the GDPR, with the exception of your fingerprint (biometric data).

 The data required to obtain (temporary) access to the Datacenter are: